LaurentVeyssier/Skin-Cancer-Classifier-Dermatologist-AI/README.md

 Once the CSV file is obtained, the notebook provides the scores for task_1, task_2 and the average of both.
 It also provides the corresponding ROC curves, along with the confusion matrix corresponding to melanoma classification.

 ## Results

+I achieved my best results with Inception-V3.
+However I could not go over the 65% overall accuracy mark.
+Depending on the settings and architectures I tried, I got models performing particularly well either on Nevus or seborrheic keratosis (over 85% accuracy).
+Melanoma classification remained quite low and disappointing.
+This might be due to the training set, lack of color / luminescence normalization, or too big heterogeneity between training and test sets.

+I tried an ensemble approach, combining three models, each selected as the best to classify one class.
+This approach to combine the best classifiers did not prove successful either, likely due to the penalty from the poor performance on melanoma.

 ![](asset/accuracy.png)